 How can data center managers cross the data center software chasm?
 It starts with second-generation DCIM software that combines enhanced versions of the monitoring and operations features available in legacy DCIM tools with new functionality and usability enhancements for modern data center environments.
 For example, second-generation data center asset management is scalable, can handle both physical and virtual assets in a single system, and simplifies data center capacity planning through what-if analyses and the ability to make use of capacity for resources that are planned for decommission.

 2. You want to make the most of your data.

-Modern data centers are extremely dense.
+Modern data centers are extremely dense and complex.
 Smart devices such as intelligent PDUs (iPDUs) come equipped with sensors and ports that allow data center managers to collect and analyze thousands, and in some cases, millions of data points.
 These include data for temperature, humidity, airflow, smoke/fire, water, contact closure, and other sensors.
 The performance and quality of such equipment have also improved, without a significant increase in price, making it a more accessible and lower risk investment.

 3. You're tired of DCIM software tools that are difficult to use.

 A common complaint about legacy DCIM tools is that they're not easy to use.
 Individual pages could take minutes to load, especially with a large database.
 And since traditional DCIM tools rely on old technology, simply creating a report may take several clicks, and running that report could take hours.